Melbourne Rebels Women: Financial woes in 2024

 The Melbourne Rebels were placed in voluntary administration in January 2024 with over $20 million in debt and reportedly had just $17,300 in the bank.
 Ten administrative staff and CEO, Baden Stephenson, were made redundant and coaches were given four-month contracts.
 Rugby Australia's CEO, Phil Waugh, confirmed that the women's contracts would be honoured in the same manner as the Rebels’ male players but was not able to place a time line on any decision about the club's existence beyond 2024.

 Ashley Marsters was named as the Rebels Women's captain for the 2024 Super Rugby Women's season.

 On 2 October 2024, Rugby Australia confirmed that the Melbourne Rebels will not compete in the Super Rugby Women's competition in 2025, with Rugby Australia stating that an investigation into the viability of maintaining the Rebels women's program did not identify a financially viable option for either Rugby Australia or Rugby Victoria to sustain the program in 2025.

-Current squad
+Recent squad

 On 20 February, the squad for the 2024 Super Rugby Women's season was announced.